honzap/python-bank-account-downloader/README.md

-# python-bank-account-downloader
+# python-czech-banks
-An application for downloading payments from accounts
+An application for downloading payments from accounts and parsing CVS/TSV exports from Czech bank accounts